hrdfets0001/x12ij4321aop/README.md

 provide the analysis of the data: **entities-count-config.json** and **marvel-api-config.json**.
 <h4 style="color:red"> NOTE: </h4> Please do not delete the above-mentioned configurations and their contents.
 This may cause the data analysis to show errors when running the Jupyter notebook.
 For entities-count-config.json, this can cause the number of individual entity types to be recalculated via API calls.
 This can distort the results of the analysis when the Jupyter notebook is called repeatedly.
-As the analysis was carried out statically at the time of creation, it cannot be ruled out that the number of entities for the individual entity types has changed since the time the data was analysed (i.e. it is possible that new comics or new series have been written since then, for example).
+As the analysis was carried out statically at the time of creation, it cannot be ruled out that the number of entities for the individual entity types has changed since the time the data was analysed (i.e. it is possible that new comics or new series have been written since then, for example). <br/>
+Date of the last analysis: January 09, 2024.

 ### <a name="entities-count-header"></a>entities-count-config.json
 This configuration contains the total number of possible entity types that exist in the Marvel API.